A Lower Bound for the Hanf Number for Joint Embedding: The Joint Embedding Property

-Additionally, we extend $P$ so that $P^N$ contains all finite subsets of $K^N$.
-This means that for every $F$ finite subset of $K^N$ that is not a subset of $K^M$, we introduce a new element $X_F$ in $P^N$ and define $\e^N$ is such a way that $\widehat{X_F}^N=F$.
+Additionally, we extend $P$ so that $P^N$ is the Boolean Algebra that is generated by $P^M$ together with all finite subsets of $K^N$.
+In particular, for every $F$ finite subset of $K^N$ which is not a subset of $K^M$, we introduce a new element $X_F$ in $P^N$ and define $\e^N$ is such a way that $\widehat{X_F}^N=F$.

 Moreover, $M$ and $N$ agree on $Q, \pi_\alpha$ and $\cap$, and on $\e\upharpoonright_{K^M\times P^M}$, and $\vee,\wedge,^c$ have the intended interpretations.